UNICEF makes record appeal to help 60 million children in crisis

 In the Palestinian Territories UNICEF wants to restore access to education for some 30,000 children and provide them with psycho-social support for trauma, she said.

-The agency also wants to reach half a million children there with mine-risk education and awareness programs.
+The agency also wants to reach half a million children there with mine-risk education and awareness programmes.

-In Niger, UNICEF will focus on malnutrition and measles vaccinations and on Ebola prevention programs, Khan said.
+In Niger, UNICEF will focus on malnutrition and measles vaccinations and on Ebola prevention programmes, Khan said.

 CAMEROON ON THE BRINK